 The State of Mediterranean and Black Sea Fisheries 2023

-SoMFi provides a comprehensive and up-to-date review of the status and trends of fisheries in the GFCM area of application.
-This biennial flagship publication is prepared by the GFCM Secretariat based on the data regularly submitted by GFCM member countries and on the most recent information produced by the GFCM scientific bodies.
-It is intended as an essential information source on the main issues related to fisheries in the Mediterranean and the Black Sea and as a key tool to support strategic decision-making and to monitor progress towards the main goals and objectives set by the GFCM. +info
+The State of Mediterranean and Black Sea Fisheries (SoMFi) provides a comprehensive and up-to-date review of the status and trends of fisheries in the GFCM area of application.
+This biennial flagship publication is prepared by the GFCM Secretariat based on data regularly submitted by GFCM member countries and on the most recent information produced by the GFCM scientific bodies.
+It is intended to serve as an essential information source on the main issues related to fisheries in the Mediterranean and the Black Sea and as a key tool to support strategic decision-making and monitor progress towards the main goals and objectives set by the GFCM. +info

 GFCM 2030 Strategy for sustainable fisheries and aquaculture in the Mediterranean and the Black Sea

-The GFCM 2030 Strategy offers a common vision and principles to achieve sustainable fisheries and aquaculture in the Mediterranean and Black Sea, federating efforts to deliver on national, regional and global commitments.
-It aims to preserve the heritage of fisheries and aquaculture as pillars of regional coastal communities, guiding their transformation into a productive and sustainable food production system that contributes to thriving economies and healthy ecosystems. +Info
+The GFCM 2030 Strategy offers a common vision and principles to achieve sustainable fisheries and aquaculture in the Mediterranean and the Black Sea, federating efforts to deliver on national, regional and global commitments.
+Building upon the progress made and concerted actions among all stakeholders, it aims to preserve the heritage of fisheries and aquaculture as pillars of regional coastal communities, guiding their transformation into a productive and sustainable food production system that contributes to thriving economies and healthy ecosystems. +Info